 Note: This paper is offered in English; texts in Japanese are optional.

 JAPA 244 Modern Japanese Fiction

-The study of major works of modern Japanese fiction in their historical, social and cultural contexts, and also in an East/West comparative perspective.
+NO 0.15 EFTS OL, OC 18 points The study of major works of modern Japanese fiction in their historical, social and cultural contexts, and also in an East/West comparative perspective.